remotion-dev/github-unwrapped-2023/README.md

 We thank [GitHub](https://github.com/github) and [For One Red](https://github.com/foronered) for their support in realization and promoting of this project.

-## Music copyright disclaimer
+## Audio copyright disclaimer

-The music was licensed for GitHubUnwrapped.com specifically.
+The audio was licensed for GitHubUnwrapped.com from [SmartSound](https://www.smartsound.com/).
 If you create a derivative project, you may not use it.
-The license to the music can purchased [here](https://audiojungle.net/item/robots/35287595).

 ## License